-- blood changes, such as lowers levels of cholesterol and protein
+- blood changes, such as lower levels of cholesterol and protein

-If you have been diagnosed with PCM, your healthcare professional or dietician will help you plan a diet to correct your lack of vitamins and help you gain weight.
+If you have been diagnosed with PCM, your healthcare provider or dietician will help you plan a diet to correct your lack of vitamins and help you gain weight.
 In serious cases, you may need to have a feeding tube until you are able to eat an adequate diet.
-Nutritional strategies include:

-- calorie-rich and protein-rich foods (using high protein and high calorie drinks such as Ensure or Boost, or concentrated protein powders may be very helpful)
+- Eating calorie-rich and protein-rich foods (it may be very helpful to use high protein and high calorie drinks such as Ensure or Boost)

-- rehydration – making sure you are drinking enough fluids.
+- Rehydrating – making sure you are drinking enough fluids

 Osteoporosis affects all the bones of the body.
-The jaw often suffers osteoporotic bone loss that is severe enough to impact the way the teeth are rooted in the jawbones.
-When the area of the jawbones where teeth are rooted lose bone mass, teeth become loose and may fall out.
+The jaw often suffers severe bone loss caused by osteoporosis.
+It can impact the way the teeth are rooted in the jawbones.
+When the area of the jawbones where teeth are rooted loses bone mass, teeth become loose and may fall out.
 Research has found that women with osteoporosis are three times more likely to lose teeth than women who don’t have the disease.

 Osteoporosis causes other dental problems besides tooth loss.
 For example, older people with osteoporosis can have more trouble wearing dentures and recovering from dental surgery.